Women's American football in the United States: Women's Football Association

 The Women's Football Association was a women's American football league formed in 2002 and which folded in 2003.
 Many of the league's members had been part of the Women's American Football League.
-It's teams were: Birmingham Steel Magnolias, Georgia Enforcers, Indianapolis Vipers, New Orleans Voodoo Dolls, Carolina Crusaders, Jacksonville Dixie Blues, Orlando Fire, and Tampa Bay Force.
+Its teams were: Birmingham Steel Magnolias, Georgia Enforcers, Indianapolis Vipers, New Orleans Voodoo Dolls, Carolina Crusaders, Jacksonville Dixie Blues, Orlando Fire, and Tampa Bay Force.

 X League (women's football)

 The Extreme Football League (X League) is an American women's semi-professional tackle football league.

 The league was originally founded in 2009 as the Lingerie Football League (LFL), and later rebranded as the Legends Football League in 2013.

-X League operates with 8 teams: Arizona Red Devils, Austin Acoustic, Atlanta Empire, Chicago Blitz, Denver Rush, Kansas City Force, Los Angeles Black Storm, Los Angeles Black Storm, Seattle Thunder.
+X League operates with 8 teams: Arizona Red Devils, Austin Acoustic, Atlanta Empire, Chicago Blitz, Denver Rush, Kansas City Force, Los Angeles Black Storm, Seattle Thunder.

 United States women's national American football team

 The United States women's national American football team represents the United States in international women's American football competitions.
 It competes in the IFAF Women's World Championship where is currently ranked no.1.

 The United States women's national American football team is controlled by USA Football and is recognized by the International Federation of American Football (IFAF).